 However, to get the most out of that built-in protection, it’s vital that the helmet fits as securely as it can.
-“Kids’ bike helmets are not one-size-fits-all!” says Natalie Martins, owner of the popular kids’ bike blog, twowheelingtots.
+“Kids’ bike helmets are not one-size-fits-all,” says Natalie Martins, who runs the popular kids’ bike blog, twowheelingtots.
 She says measuring your child’s head is essential to ensuring proper fit and recommends picking a helmet with an internal adjustment system (like dial-adjust knobs) “to ensure the helmet stays squarely on the child’s head throughout the ride.”
-And while spending more won’t get you a safer helmet, our experts say that it will get you some combination of lightness, breathability, ease of buckling, good fit, and style that can actually be the most important factors when choosing a helmet.
+While spending more won’t get you a safer helmet, our experts say that it will get you a better combination of lightness, breathability, ease of buckling, good fit, and style — the latter actually being a very important factor when choosing a kid’s helmet.

-You can’t go ten feet down a bike path without someone singing the praises of the Giro Scamp.
+You can’t go ten feet down a bike path without someone singing the praises of the Giro Scamp, which is available with or without MIPS technology.
 “When Giro came out with the Scamp helmet, it was like a sea change,” says Watson.
-Lightweight, well-ventilated, and comfortable, the Scamp is “everything a helmet should be at a very reasonable price,” says Martins, who says it’s a consistent favorite with her kid testers.
+Lightweight, well-ventilated, and comfortable, the Scamp is “everything a helmet should be at a very reasonable price,” says Martins, who adds it’s a consistent favorite with her kid testers.
 It has a pinch-proof buckle and a wheel that allows you to dial in the perfect fit, comes in lots of cool colors and patterns, and its flat back makes it more comfortable when riding in bike seats.
 “We sell a ton of these,” Kelly says.

 “Kids are hard on helmets,” says Dean Mullin, co-owner of Clever Cycles in Portland, Oregon.
-“They take them off and drop them right where they are,” an action that he says can eventually compromise the foam.
-That’s why he recommends the Nutcase Little Nutty, which has a thick plastic shell to help protect the foam from all those little drops, and is constructed with a technology similar to what’s used in some football helmets.
-The Little Nutty also has a pinch-proof magnetic buckle, a detachable visor, 11 vents for maximum air flow, 360-degree reflectivity, and both a spin-dial fit system as well as three sets of foam pads for extra customization.
-“Plus, they have awesome graphics,” he says.
-This special-edition chalkboard helmet comes with a box of chalk for personalization.
+“They take them off and drop them right where they are,” an action that he says can eventually compromise their protective materials, like foam.
+That’s why he recommends the Nutcase Little Nutty: It has a thick plastic shell to help protect the foam from all those little drops and is constructed with a technology similar to what’s used in some football helmets.
+(It also comes with MIPS technology.)
+Other features include a pinch-proof magnetic buckle, a detachable visor, 11 vents for maximum air flow, 360-degree reflectivity, and both a spin-dial fit system as well as three sets of foam pads for extra customization.
+“Plus, they have awesome graphics,” Mullin says.